The Ultimate Baby Carrier Buying Guide

 Types of Baby Carriers

 There are many baby carrier models available in stores and online.
-Most carriers fall into one of four categories: Ring Slings, Wraps, Soft Structure, and Solid Structure.
-There are a few exceptions, like Mei-Tai carriers, which are like a cross between a wrap and a soft structure carrier.
+Most carriers fall into one of four categories: Ring Slings, Wraps, Soft-Structured, and Hard-Structured (Framed).
+There are a few exceptions, like Mei-Tai carriers, which are a cross between a wrap and a soft-structured carrier.

 Ring Slings